Traffic Violations defense Lawyer in Manassas, VA

 Some especially severe traffic offenses can be charged as a felony, meaning you could be sentenced to multiple years in prison.

 Traffic offenses that can be charged as felonies in Virginia include:

 - Third offense DUIs.
 Multiple DUI convictions will result in increasingly harsh penalties, with a third offense typically leading to felony charges.
 A felony DUI charge will mandate 3 to 6 months in prison, a fine of $1,000, and a driver’s license suspension of 3 years.
 You could face even more aggressive penalties if a felony DUI led to someone else’s injuries or death.

 - Vehicular homicide.
 If your negligent actions behind the wheel unintentionally result in someone else’s death, you can face felony charges for vehicular manslaughter.
 A conviction will result in up to 10 years of jail time and fines of up to $2,500.
 If the court determines the driver’s conduct was especially egregious in its negligence, your charges can be enhanced to aggravated vehicular manslaughter, which carries a maximum penalty of 20 years in prison if convicted.

-No matter what type of charges you are facing, our Manassas serious traffic offense attorneys at Dischley Law, PLLC are prepared to give you the vigorous defense that you need.
+No matter what type of charges you are facing, our Manassas traffic lawyers at Dischley Law, PLLC, are prepared to give you the vigorous defense that you need.
 After reviewing the facts of your case, our team can work to get your charges dismissed or reduced.
 We have a complete understanding of the relevant laws and can leverage our knowledge to assist you.